 There are many different programs and tools that can be used to create a SCORM package, including Articulate, and Captivate.
 While every tool has its own process for creating SCORM content, there are a few things to keep in mind that are common between all of them, or are specific to SkyPrep.

-SkyPrep supports SCORM 1.2: The two most common formats are SCORM 1.2 and SCORM 2004, however SkyPrep only supports the SCORM 1.2 format.
+SkyPrep supports SCORM 1.2 and 2004: The two most common formats are SCORM 1.2 and SCORM 2004.
+SkyPrep supports both.

 The imsmanifest.xml file: This file is the heart of your SCORM package and must be located in the root of your SCORM package folder.
 Similar to an index, the imsmanifest.xml file documents all of the content contained within the SCORM package and tells the LMS how to open and run the package.
 Within this file, there are a couple things to pay attention to:

-• schema: The schema should display ADL SCORM, and the schemaversion should display SCORM 1.2.
+schema: The schema should display ADL SCORM, and the schemaversion should display SCORM 1.2 or SCORM 2004.

 Time requirements: If you require a minimum viewing time for your content, this will need to be set within the SCORM package and not within SkyPrep.